-Planning Applications - Privacy Notice
+Planning - Privacy Notice

 We are the planning department for The Council of the Isles of Scilly.
 This privacy notice explains how we use information in the course of our work as a local planning authority.
 This work includes